Tom Boardman (racing driver): Special Tuning Racing (2012–2013)

 Boardman returned to the WTCC in 2012, driving for his own Special Tuning Racing team in a 1600 cc turbocharged SEAT León Mk2; the team's engines were supplied by SEAT Sport.
 Due to a shortage of parts, Boardman was forced to miss the first event of the season, the Race of Italy.
 With a shortage of new SEAT 1.6-litre turbo engines, STR elected to install the 2.0-litre TDI engine in Boardman's car until a new unit was available and he took part in the Race of Spain.
 Boardman finally switched to the turbo engine at the Race of Portugal.
 At the Race of China, he finished ninth in the race one provisional classification but along with four other drivers was issued with a 30-second penalty after the race, for missing a chicane to avoid a pileup.
 A late season improvement in form, including a double points finish at Macau, saw Boardman finish 17th in the drivers' standings.

 Boardman stayed in the championship for the 2013 season, driving the sole car entered by STR for the season opening Race of Italy.
 He clashed with James Nash on the penultimate lap of the Race of Italy, breaking the steering arm on the SEAT and forcing Boardman to stop on the track.
 The race was completed with yellow flags in the second sector as Boardman's car was stranded on the racing line.
 Repairs meant he had to start from the pit lane for race two.

 Back to the BTCC (2010–2011)

 Boardman returned to the BTCC in 2010, racing for the family-run Special Tuning UK team sponsored by Club SEAT.
 Boardman continued in the BTCC in 2011, with the rebranded Special Tuning Racing team and took his first victory at Knockhill on Sunday 4 September, in the third race of the day.
 Special Tuning Racing confirmed plans to remain in the BTCC in 2012, with an option to move into the WTCC.
 The team later confirmed that Boardman would move back to the World Touring Car Championship, while the team left the BTCC.

+He made another brief return to the BTCC in 2018 with AMD Racing in an aging MG6 GT.